revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 ### Initializing and Running the MCMC Simulation

-If you don’t feel comfortable with Bayesian model selection anymore, then have a look at the [RB_BayesFactor_Tutorial](https://github.com/revbayes/revbayes_tutorial/raw/master/tutorial_TeX/RB_BayesFactor_Tutorial/RB_BayesFactor_Tutorial.pdf) again.
+If you don't feel comfortable with Bayesian model selection anymore, then have a look at the [RB_BayesFactor_Tutorial](https://github.com/revbayes/revbayes_tutorial/raw/master/tutorial_TeX/RB_BayesFactor_Tutorial/RB_BayesFactor_Tutorial.pdf) again.

 First, we create the variable containing the power posterior.
 This requires us to provide a model and vector of moves, as well as an output file name.
-The ‘cats‘ argument sets the number of power steps.
+The `cats` argument sets the number of power steps.

     pow_p = powerPosterior(mymodel, moves, "output/MRBD_powp.out", cats=100)